jgaspar10/Bold-string-enhanced-reading/README.md

 # Description

 The program takes text as input and processes it to create artificial fixation points by emphasizing the first few letters of each word.
-This is achieved by wrapping the first few letters of a word in <b> and </b> HTML tags.
+This is achieved by wrapping the first few letters of a word in "<b>" and "</b>" HTML tags.
 The emphasized text is then displayed in a RichTextBox control.

 # Images